Blog November 19th, 2021

-An important part of the more modern specialization paradigm is the so-called T-shaped competency model that states that a person should be highly proficient in one area but sufficiently proficient in other related areas.
+Q: An important part of the more modern specialization paradigm is the so-called T-shaped competency model, which states that a person should be highly proficient in one area but sufficiently proficient in other related areas.
 If and how does it apply to the work and challenges of developers?

 Seimur: I believe the main advantage of the Developer’s Hive concept is that people can decide what they want to learn, express that and then participate in these specific trainings.
 You have the freedom and resources to design your learning path yourself.
 What’s more, I really like how Nortal approaches self-development.
 I mean, you have one day per month that you can use for personal growth.